 - Seeking your employees’ feedback about the business.
 What do they believe is working well?
 What opportunities do they see?
 Their insights will always enlighten you and may even surprise you.

 - Once you have the feedback, act thoughtfully.
-Pursue more information if

-    clarity is needed.
-Use the data and insight you receive to inform your

-    planning.
-(Pro tip: be sure to share the feedback and communicate how you’re
+Pursue more information if clarity is needed.
+Use the data and insight you receive to inform your planning.
+(Pro tip: be sure to share the feedback and communicate how you’re using it!)

-    using it!)

-    - The coronavirus crisis has forced business to focus on employee health and

-    wellbeing related to infection control.
-Continue to demonstrate your caring

-    by ensuring employees returning to work have ready access cleaning supplies

-    and sanitizer, and adhere to recommendations for workplace safety as it

-    relates to your business.
+- The coronavirus crisis has forced businesses to focus on employee health and wellbeing related to infection control.
+Continue to demonstrate your caring by ensuring employees returning to work have ready access to cleaning supplies and sanitizer and adhere to recommendations for workplace safety as it relates to your business.

-    - Lead with empathy by helping employees solve issues such as child care,

-    especially if there is still uncertainty in your area regarding schools

-    opening or challenges around elder care.
-If working from home has been

-    working, consider making it part of your SOP.
-Flexible schedules can also

-    take pressure off parents and caregivers.
+- Lead with empathy by helping employees solve issues such as child care, especially if there is still uncertainty in your area regarding schools opening or challenges around eldercare.
+If working from home has been working, consider making it part of your SOP.
+Flexible schedules can also take the pressure off parents and caregivers.